 - Synchronous online meetings and discussions;

-- Recording of synchronous communcations for later on-demand web delivery;
+- Recording of synchronous communications for later on-demand web delivery;

 - Business communications via web conferencing.

-- Support for other popular point-to-point web conferencing (e.g. Skype);
+- Support for other popular point-to-point web conferencing (e.g. Skype for Business).

 Some business uses for these systems and facilities

 - Meetings with committees and teams at a distance - saves the time and cost of travel